ignaraph/ignaraph/README.md

 - 🔭 I’m currently working on a machine learning based application involving pose detection.
-- 🌱 I’m currently learning about mobile development with React Native.
+- 🌱 I’m currently learning about Angular.
 - 👯 I’m looking to collaborate on open source projects.